On the van der Waerden numbers w(2;3,t)

 \subsubsection{Parallel/distributed SAT solving}

-The problems we consider are computationally hard, and for the hardest of them in this paper, computation of $w(2; 3, 19) = 349$, a single processor, even when run for a long time, is by far not enough.
+The problems we consider are computationally hard, and for the hardest of them in this paper, computation of $\vdw(2; 3, 19) = 349$, a single processor, even when run for a long time, is not enough.
 Hence some form of parallelisation or distribution of the work is needed.
-Four levels of parallelisation have been considered for SAT solving (in a variety of schemes): \begin{enumerate} \item[(i)] Processor-level parallelisation: This helps only for very special algorithms, and can only achieve some relatively small speed-up; see \cite{HeuleMaaren2008Parallel} for an example which exploits parallel bit-operations.
+Four levels of parallelisation have been considered for general-purpose SAT solving (in a variety of schemes): \begin{enumerate} \item[(i)] Processor-level parallelisation: This helps only for very special algorithms, and can only achieve some relatively small speed-up; see \cite{HeuleMaaren2008Parallel} for an example which exploits parallel bit-operations.
 It seems to play no role for the problems we are considering. \item[(ii)] Computer-level parallelisation: Here it is exploited that currently a single (standard) computer can contain up to, say, 16 relatively independent processing units, working on shared memory.
 So threads (or processes) can run in parallel, using one (or more) of the following general forms of collaboration: \begin{enumerate} \item[(a)] Partitioning the work via partitioning the instance (see below); \cite{ZBH96,JurkowiakLiUtard2005PSatz} are ``classical'' examples. \item[(b)] Using the same algorithm running in various nodes on the same problem, exploiting randomisation and/or sharing of learned results; see \cite{HyvaerinenJunttilaNiemelae2009ClauseLearning,GuoHamadiJabbourSais2010DiversificationIntensification} for recent examples. \item[(c)] Using some portfolio approach, running different algorithms on the same problem, exploiting that various algorithms can behave very differently and unpredictably; see \cite{Gu1999} for the first example. \end{enumerate} Often these approaches are combined in various ways; see \cite{SchubertLewisBecker2009PaMiraXT, GilFloresSilveira2009PMSat, HyvaerinenJunttilaNiemelae2009PartitioningSearchSpaces, HyvaerinenJunttilaNiemelae2010PartitioningInstances} for recent examples.
 Approaches (b) and (c) do not seem to be of much use for the well-specified problem domain of hard instances from Ramsey theory.
 Only (a) is relevant, but in a more extreme form (see below).